Size in bytes of PageSeeder documents.

-However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below will ensure that documents will be smoothly processable in different contexts.
+However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below ensures that documents are smoothly processable in different contexts.

 PSML documents are XML documents, so the general guidelines for XML apply.
-PageSeeder relies on various types of XML processors and the PSML may also be processed externally so it is important to bear in mind the following:
+PageSeeder relies on various types of XML processors and the PSML might also be processed externally, so it is important to bear in mind the following:

-- content with no or few line breaks may be difficult to handle by processors that break down the code per line, this is mostly true for text editors;
+- Content with no or few line breaks might be difficult to handle by processors that break down the code per line, this is mostly true for text editors.

 PSML file size

 As a rule of thumb, for typical PSML content with regular line breaks, minimal indentation and average markup density.

 - Any PSML file that is larger than 1Mb is likely to cause problems at some point.

 - Keeping a PSML document under 100K or even 10K is a good idea.